awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 # Create an Association \(Console\)<a name="sysman-state-assoc"></a>

 This section describes how to create a State Manager association by using the Amazon EC2 console\.
 The example in this section shows you how to create an association based on a custom SSM document\.
 If this is your first time creating an association, we recommend that you perform this procedure in a test environment\.
-For an example of creating an association using the AWS CLI, see [Walkthrough: Automatically Update the SSM Agent \(CLI\)](sysman-state-cli.md)\.
+For an example of creating an association using the AWS CLI, see [Walkthrough: Automatically Update SSM Agent \(CLI\)](sysman-state-cli.md)\.

 **Before You Begin**
 Before you complete the following procedure, verify that you have at least one instance running that is configured for Systems Manager\.
 For more information, see [Systems Manager Prerequisites](systems-manager-prereqs.md)\.